Helix128/RayTracedContactShadows/README.md

 # Extra note
 Yes, this can be used as a regular hard shadow solution as the ray length can be extended to infinity.
 Feel free to use it in any way you like!
+To disable regular shadows and not break the ray traced ones, enable shadows in the light but set Shadow Intensity to 0.